finsberg/category-theory-python/README.md

 My assessment is manly based on the book called [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) by Bartosz Milewski and the podcast [LambdaCast](https://soundcloud.com/lambda-cast)

+## Typing

 I will also use this platform to investigate some of the more advanced features of python's typing system, and will therefore only support the latest version of python.

+## Testing

+I am definitely not capable of finding good test cases that can really test the corner cases of my implementation.
+Therefore I will try to use (and learn) property-based testing using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

 ## Contributing